cmda-bt/be-course-19-20/getting-started.md

 You’re allowed to stay anonymous online for this course by omitting sensitive information, but a good looking GitHub profile can help you get an internship or job later.

+### Brightspace

+We use our DLO Brightspace for schedulers and rubric feedback.
+Make sure you enroll to the **Back-end Development** course, you can do so by using the [HvA courseselector][course].
+It's important to select the right class for teachers to give you feedback and grades.
+If you're not sure, ask your teacher to see if you are on the correct _classlist_.

 ## Installation

 ### CLI